alexandrumuntenas/pingu/docs/system.md

 !!!

 !!!
-Remember to use the command `!deploy` if you are using for the first time the bot in your server.
+Remember to use the command `!update` if you are using for the first time the bot in your server.
 !!!